utkrisht14/DL_Models_Research_Walmart/README.md

 <h2> Starting Models: </h2> The next task was to try various models.
 <br/>
 <b> Model-1: Long Short Term Memory (LSTM) </b> LSTMs are basic comparison points in any time-series forecasting.
 Generally, they perform best when the data is not very large, which is the case with our dataset.
 So, it was expected to perform well.
-I tried to compare against various window sizes as mentioned above; the best R<sup>2</sup> score was given by the 100-day window.
+I compared various window sizes as mentioned above; the best R<sup>2</sup> score was achieved with the 100-day window.
 Thus, the model is capturing the long-term trend.

 <div style="display: flex;">
   <img src="scores_log/R-Square/R-Square (LSTM).png" alt="R2-Score LSTM Models" width="400" height="200" style="margin-right: 10px;">